-But he found his footing, landing a writing job for a little show called The Simpsons.
-He worked there from 1991 to 1993.
-He prospered there, but we hadn’t seen anything yet.
-When David Letterman announced he was leaving Late Night, it was up to producer Lorne Michaels to find a new host.
-Michaels thought of O’Brien in a producer role for the show, but his agent said he was more interested in performing than producing.
-After auditioning, O’Brien landed the gig and his life changed forever.
+After a shaky start, he finally found solid ground when he landed a writing job for The Simpsons.
+He worked there from 1991 to 1993 and did very well for himself; however, we hadn’t seen anything yet.
+When David Letterman announced his departure from Late Night, it was up to producer Lorne Michaels to find a replacement host.
+After Michaels put O’Brien in a producer role for the show, his agent said that he was more interested in performing than producing.
+However, after auditioning, O’Brien landed the gig and changed his life forever.

-But finally he found his footing and a loyal audience with young men, a coveted demographic in television viewer land.
-As of October 2005, Late Night with Conan O’Brien had for eleven years consistently attracted an audience averaging about 2.5 million viewers.
-The jokes became famous, the guests were recognizable, and O’Brien became a household name, on par with Letterman and Leno.
-And then in 2004, it was announced that O’Brien would take over The Tonight Show when Jay Leno retired in 2009.
-O’Brien was going to have one of the most coveted jobs in show business.
+But he struck gold when his comedy began resonating with young men–a demographic that is any television network’s dream.
+In October 2005, Late Night with Conan O’Brien boasted eleven years of loyal viewers averaging about 2.5 million per show.
+His jokes became famous, the guests were recognizable, and O’Brien himself turned into a household name on par with Letterman and Leno.
+So it was no surprise when in 2004 it was announced that O’Brien would take over The Tonight Show when Jay Leno retired in 2009; one of the most coveted jobs in all of the show business.

-Again, great news, right?
-O’Brien did take over the show in 2009 and things seemed to be going well, even though Leno still had his own show.
-But then when Leno’s ratings dropped, which in turn hurt O’Brien’s, a plan was formed to move The Tonight Show with Conan O’Brien to 12:05 so Leno could go back to his 11:30 spot.
-O’Brien released a statement saying he was not pleased with this move, and to make a long story short, he left the show and was banned from ever working at NBC again.
+In 2009, O’Brien took over The Tonight Show and things looked promising; even though Leno still had his show at the time.
+However, when Leno’s ratings began to drop and in turn impacted O’Brien’s viewership numbers as well, a plan was formulated to move The Tonight Show with Conan O’Brien back half an hour so that Leno could return to his original 11:30 pm airtime.
+Needless to say, this didn’t sit well with O’Brien who released a statement saying he wasn’t happy about the change.
+To make a long story short, he ended up leaving the show and was banned from ever working for NBC again.

-In an incredible commencement speech O’Brien gave to the Dartmouth College graduating class of 2011, he spoke about this very scary time in his life, the underdoggiest moment of his underdog life.
-Though he had “failed,” it was an absolutely liberating time in his career.
-From his speech:
+O’Brien gave an amazing commencement speech to the Dartmouth College graduating class of 2011, in which he spoke about a really scary time in his life–the doggiest moment of his underdog life.
+Even though he had “failed,” it was a freeing experience in his career.
+Here’s an excerpt from his speech:

 “I feel that failure is life’s way of nudging you and letting you know you’re off course,” she said at the Women in the World Summit.
-And in that Harvard speech from 2000, O’Brien also encouraged failure: “Fall down.
+And in his Harvard commencement speech from 2000, O’Brien also encouraged failure: “Fall.
 Make a mess.
 Break something occasionally.
-Know that your mistakes are your own unique way of getting to where you need to be.
+Know that your mistakes are your unique way of getting to where you need to be.
 And remember that the story is never over.”